'The kids started crying': N.Macedonia mourns victims of Bulgaria bus crash

 A list of passengers on the 800-km (500-mile) trip list released by Skopje media suggested most of the victims, who included 12 schoolchildren, were from North Macedonia's ethnic Albanian minority.

-Governments in Bulgaria and majority ethnic Albanian Kosovo also declared Wednesday a day of mourning for the victims.
+Governments in Bulgaria and majority-ethnic Albanian Kosovo also declared Wednesday a day of mourning.

 Some 250 pupils from Skopje's Ismail Qemali school laid flowers at a monument to mediaeval Albanian hero Skenderbeg in the capital in tribute to five classmates, all from the Jahi family, who were killed in the crash along with their mother.

-In the Bulgarian capital Sofia, people placed flowers and toys in front of the North Macedonian embassy to express their sympathy and condolences.
+In Sofia, the Bulgarian capital, people placed flowers and toys in front of the North Macedonian embassy.

-Bulgarian authorities continued their investigation into the crash, with human error or a technical problem remaining the most likely factors, although the condition of the stretch of highway where the accident occurred was also in question.
+Bulgarian authorities continued to investigate the crash, with human error or a technical problem remaining the most likely factors, although the condition of the stretch of highway where the accident occurred was also in question.

+Lulzim Sylejmani, an ethnic Albanian from the Serbian town of Presevo, and his fiancee from a North Macedonian village, Medina Lutfiu, were among the few survivors.

+"It was late and all were sleeping.
+I was sleeping, too.
+My fiance woke me up and broke the window.
+Then I could not see anything.
+He jumped out.
+I could only hear his voice," Lutfiu told Bulgarian national television.

 North Macedonian Foreign Minister Bujar Osmani said after visiting hospitalised passengers on Wednesday that DNA samples had been collected to help in identification of the victims.

-(Additional reporting by Fatos Bytyci in Pristina and Tsvetelia Tsolova in Sofia Editing by Mark Heinrich)
+(Additional reporting by Fatos Bytyci in Pristina and Tsvetelia Tsolova in Sofia Editing by Mark Heinrich and Leslie Adler)

 ((ivana.sekularac@thomsonreuters.com; +381 11 30 44 930; Reuters Messaging: ivana.sekularac.thomsonreuters.com@reuters.net))